wavemaker/docs/learn/app-development/app-security/session-persistence.md

 You can configure a MongoDB database for storing sessions.

 1. From the Security window, choose **Session Persistence**
-2. Choose Type `MONGODB`.
+2. Choose the **Type** `MONGODB` from the dropdown.
-3. Provide all the required details, such as Database name, port, host, username, and password.
+3. Provide all the required details, such as Database name, Port, Host, Username, and Password.
 4. Click **Save**.

 The required driver and files get imported into the project, and the application can connect to MongoDB.